 Director, Hepatobiliary and Pancreatic Surgery

-Nicholas N. Nissen, MD is a surgeon at the Comprehensive Transplant Center at Cedars-Sinai.
+Nicholas N. Nissen, MD is the director of Hepatobiliary and Pancreatic Surgery, and surgical director at the Liver Transplant Center at Cedars-Sinai.

-Dr. Nissen's primary areas of research interest involve liver transplantation and minimally invasive surgery of the liver and pancreas.
-His investigations have received funding from Cedars-Sinai Medical Center, the Ralph and Marion Falk Foundation and the Brennan Biomedical Corporation.
+Nissen's primary areas of research interest involve liver transplantation and minimally invasive surgery of the liver and pancreas.
+His investigations have received funding from Cedars-Sinai, the Ralph and Marion Falk Foundation and the Brennan Biomedical Corporation.

-Dr. Nissen received his bachelor's degree from the University of Minnesota in Minneapolis and his medical degree from the University of Minnesota School of Medicine.
+Nissen received his bachelor's degree from the University of Minnesota in Minneapolis and his medical degree from the University of Minnesota School of Medicine.
 He completed a general surgery residency and a research fellowship at Loyola University Medical Center.
-He also completed fellowships in surgical critical care at the University of Pittsburgh Medical Center and in multi-organ transplant and hepatobiliary surgery at the University of California, Los Angeles (UCLA).
+He also completed fellowships in surgical critical care at the University of Pittsburgh Medical Center and in multi-organ transplant and hepatobiliary surgery at the UCLA.